a-b-street/abstreet/docs/design/maps.md

 - draw the FSM for cars/peds
 	- trips starting/ending at border nodes short-circuit some steps

 What about border nodes where the sidewalk can cross over, but the driving lane leads nowhere?
+Maybe instead of having a special intersection policy, we have turns to nowhere?
+Sort of depends how the border node is defined -- do we have long skinny things jutting out, or not?
+	- don't add any turns, even if we could

+OK, now adapt the control and sim layers to handle border nodes...

+Adapt trips / pathfinding.
+It has to be an explicit origin/goal.